minishift/minishift-ci-jobs/README.md

 Minishift Jenkins Builder Jobs
 ===

-This repository contains the defintions of the various jobs building on https://ci.centos.org.
+This repository contains the definitions of the various jobs building on https://ci.centos.org.